26 Best Places To Visit In Mozambique

 Tofo

-In Tofo, in southeastern Mozambique, you can enjoy the curved Tofo Beach and nearby coral reefs.
-You can also see dolphins, humpback whales, and whale sharks.
-Besides manta rays, you can spot dolphins and whale sharks.
-Barra Beach is also nearby.
+In Tofo, southeastern Mozambique, enjoy the curved Tofo Beach, nearby coral reefs, and marine life like dolphins, whales, and sharks.
+Barra Beach is also close.

 Beira